About Fertility

 COVID Vaccines Do Not Influence IVF Outcome

 The pandemic strained health care and fertility services.
 It impacted the thoughts and actions of many seeking fertility treatment.
-Some continued the brave path forward during lockdown for fear of no clear end to pandemic restrictions, while others hit the pause button.
+Some continued the brave path forward during the lockdown for fear of no clear end to pandemic restrictions, while others hit the pause button.
 There was no wrong answer.
-With time we have found that COVID vaccines do not influence IVF outcome.
+With time we have found that COVID vaccines do not influence IVF outcomes.

 COVID Vaccines and Fertility

 December of 2020 saw the issue of emergency allowance (EUA) of the first mRNA vaccine that encoded the spike protein for SARS-CoV-2.
 Vaccination campaigns and time brought data to provide evidence-based studies.
 With these campaigns came the concerns regarding immune-mediated detrimental effects of vaccination on female fertility.
-In part, it may have led to an apprehension of women desiring pregnancy or already pregnancy and their willingness to vaccinate.
+In part, it may have led to an apprehension of women desiring pregnancy or already pregnant and their willingness to vaccinate.

 COVID Vaccines Do Not Influence IVF Outcome